IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

   Plutus Playground (code editor)

-We can write Plutus apps in the code editor and test them in the simulator.
+You can write Plutus apps in the code editor and test them in the simulator.

 .. note::